kesor/wow-binder/README.md

 World of Warcraft keybinding addon for each race/class/spec

-Dependencies:
-- GoGoMount addon for insta-mounting with the 'Y' key.

 Features:
 - Unlimited length macros
 - Similar (almost identical) positions of abilities for each race/class/spec